zkat/make-fetch-happen/README.md

 This option follows the standard `fetch` API cache option.
 This option will do nothing if [`opts.cacheManager`](#opts-cache-manager) is null.
 The following values are accepted (as strings):

 * `default` - Fetch will inspect the HTTP cache on the way to the network.
 If there is a fresh response it will be used.
 If there is a stale response a conditional request will be created, and a normal request otherwise.
 It then updates the HTTP cache with the response.
+If the revalidation request fails (for example, on a 500 or if you're offline), the stale response will be returned.
 * `no-store` - Fetch behaves as if there is no HTTP cache at all.
 * `reload` - Fetch behaves as if there is no HTTP cache on the way to the network.
 Ergo, it creates a normal request and updates the HTTP cache with the response.
 * `no-cache` - Fetch creates a conditional request if there is a response in the HTTP cache and a normal request otherwise.
 It then updates the HTTP cache with the response.